Aspectize/JQueryAutoComplete/README.md

 The control has the following event:
 - OnItemSelected: Fired when an item of the list is selected.
 Receive 2 arguments:
-  - IsCustom:
+  - IsCustom: true or false depending of custom typing in the input
-  - Item: the selected entry
+  - Item: the selected entry of the list
 - OnNeedData: specify wich command retreive the suggestion list.
 The command may be server side or client side.
 - OnLabelChanged: